SSH

 |---|---|---|

-| name | string | Keypair name (use this during instance creation) |
+| name | string | Keypair name (used when creating instances) |

-| public_key | string | Public SSH key stored in the platform |
+| public_key | string | Public SSH key stored in redu.cloud |

 | fingerprint | string | Public key fingerprint |

-Security Notes
+Security notes

-SSH access is controlled by security groups.
+- SSH access is controlled by security groups

-See Security Groups for rule details.
+See Security Groups

 Errors